dyrdadev/hierarchy-tree-for-unity/README.md

 # Hierarchy Tree for Unity

-> A simple package that renders a tree view in Unity's project hierarchy.

 > 🧪 **EXPERIMENTAL** This experimental project is still under development.
 It may be unstable.
 It is not optimized and largely untested .
 Do **not** use this project in critical projects.

 This package renders a tree view in Unity's project hierarchy.
 Just add it to your project as described below and that's all.
 No further steps are required.